PTA-Co-innovation-Team/next26-pta-demos/README.md

 # next26-pta-demos
-Demos and samples from PTA team for Next26
+This is an unofficial repository from Google Cloud Partner Technical Architects (PTA).
+The sole purpose of this repository is to hold all the demos and samples from the PTA team for Next26